mherrmann/djevops/README.md

 uv sync --no-install-project --extra test
 ```

 Then, you can do `python -m unittest` to run tests.
-This requires some API keys
+This requires several API
-and environment variables.
+keys specified in environment variables.